marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Holiday-Hack-Orientation.md

 # Preface
 ![](../images/Orientation.jpg)

-Challenge description: Talk to Jingle Ringford on Christmas Island and get your bearings at Geese Islands
+Challenge Description: Talk to Jingle Ringford on Christmas Island and get your bearings at Geese Islands

 Location: Christmas Island - Orientation

-Difficulty : 1 out of 5 trees
+Difficulty: 1 out of 5 trees